k-k-s/EKF_BLDC/README.md

-# Extended Kalman Filter Project
-Self-Driving Car Engineer Nanodegree Program

-## Project Description
+# Project Description

 This code implements the extended Kalman filter in C++.
-We are providing simulated lidar and radar measurements detecting a bicycle that travels around your vehicle.
-You will use a Kalman filter, lidar measurements and radar measurements to track the bicycle's position and velocity.
+Predict the Hall angle from the rotary position sensor.
+Adapted from EKF udacity project.

 ---